QubesOS/qubes-doc/common-tasks/software-update-vm.md

 If the VM is configured to have access to the updates proxy (2), the startup scripts will automatically configure dnf to really use the proxy (3).
 Also access to updates proxy is independent of any other firewall settings (VM will have access to updates proxy, even if policy is set to block all the traffic).

-There are two services ([qvm-service](https://www.qubes-os.org/doc/dom0-tools/qvm-service/), [service framework](https://www.qubes-os.org/doc/qubes-service/)):
+There are two services (`qvm-service`, [service framework](https://www.qubes-os.org/doc/qubes-service/)):

 1. qubes-updates-proxy (and its deprecated name: qubes-yum-proxy) - a service providing a proxy for templates - by default enabled in NetVMs (especially: sys-net)
 2. updates-proxy-setup (and its deprecated name: yum-proxy-setup) - use a proxy provided by another VM (instead of downloading updates directly), enabled by default in all templates

-This is generally the same in R3.2 and R4.0 - in both cases both the old and new names work.
+Both the old and new names work.
-And in both cases defaults listed above are applied if the service is not explicitly listed in services tab.
+The defaults listed above are applied if the service is not explicitly listed in the services tab.

-### Technical details (R4.0)
+### Technical details

-Instead of using a network connection like in R3.2, R4.0 uses RPC/qrexec.
+The updates proxy uses RPC/qrexec.
 The proxy is configured in qrexec policy on dom0: `/etc/qubes-rpc/policy/qubes.UpdatesProxy`.
 By default this is set to sys-net and/or sys-whonix, depending on firstboot choices.
 This new design allows for templates to be updated even when they are not connected to any netvm.